palaceswitcher/Gameloft-J2ME-Tools/docs/packed_format.md

 ### Hybrid Format Header

 `int8 File Count`: Amount of packed files.
-`int32[File Count][2] File Metadata`: File size and offset pairs for each file.
+`int32[File Count][2] File Metadata`: File offset and size pairs in that order for each file.
 File offsets are relative to the start of the payload.

 ## Text Pack Format